Slow Dodge Dart sales prompts temporary layoffs at Chrysler plant

-DETROIT, March 5 (Reuters) - Poor sales of the compact Dodge Dart led to a week of layoffs for 325 workers at the Fiat Chrysler Automobiles plant in Belvidere, Illinois, a company spokeswoman said on Wednesday.
+DETROIT (Reuters) - Poor sales of the compact Dodge Dart led to a week of layoffs for 325 workers at the Fiat Chrysler Automobiles FIA.MI plant in Belvidere, Illinois, a company spokeswoman said on Wednesday.

 Dart sales are down 33 percent so far this year for the first jointly designed vehicle in the Fiat-Chrysler marriage, built on the same architecture of the Alfa Romeo Giulietta.

-In 2014 results through February, Dart fell to ninth place among compact cars in the U.S. market, from eighth place last year, overtaken by the Forte from Kia Motors Corp.
-Toyota Motor Corp’s Corolla, the most popular compact car, has sold nearly five times as well as the 10,000 Dart sedans through February, according to Autodata Corp.
+In 2014 results through February, Dart fell to ninth place among compact cars in the U.S. market, from eighth place last year, overtaken by the Forte from Kia Motors Corp (000270.KS).
+Toyota Motor Corp’s (7203.T) Corolla, the most popular compact car, has sold nearly five times as well as the 10,000 Dart sedans through February, according to Autodata Corp.

 The Chrysler spokeswoman would not give production cut figures at Belvidere, saying only that the temporary layoffs were meant “to balance vehicle supply with current sales demand.”